 Focus in photography is about a lot more than simply sharpness or being able to see what you are looking at.
 Focus can enhance a subject by making it stand out from or blend into its surroundings, focus can draw you in, and the right focus can create an emotional connection with the viewer.
-No matter what style of photography you enjoy, focus can work for you or against you.

 The number one rule when shooting portraits of people or animals is this: focus on the eyes.
 (There are always exceptions—like all rules.
 But really, focus on the eyes.)
 By virtue of millions of years of evolution, human beings are hard-wired to very quickly recognize and respond to faces.
 (It’s definitely an important survival trait in my family to recognize when someone is angry at you, for example.)